therabidbanana/TenKiwi/README.md

 Code cleanup:

 * Reset any current user info on refresh (name)
+* next-player often gets overridden or stored in gamestate - better naming needed
+* Use vars on buttons / card text + next-player in game state -> rather than having to rewrite the actions / card text on pass
 * Cleaner action text
 * Start game duplication of setup logic
 * Easier way to distinguish outgoing socket events and incoming events